-As a good General leads his army from the front, the same needs to happen for business leaders: their role is to lend support, guiding and encouraging their staff to take ownership and to implement change.
+Just as a good General leads his army from the front, business leaders need to lend support, guiding and encouraging their staff to take ownership and to improve processes when and where required.

 As Theodore Roosevelt said, “The best leader is the one who has sense enough to pick good men to do what needs to be done, and the self-restraint to keep from meddling with them while they do it.”

 Contact us to discuss your Op Ex problems or to talk about how we can help your business achieve new performance highs.

 We take Lean principles derived from Manufacturing and apply them across all industry sectors: